-Bitcoin and Ether are both digital assets.
-The ownership and operation of both Bitcoin and Ether are determined by participants in online, peer-to-peer networks - the Bitcoin Network and the Ethereum Network, respectively.
+Bitcoin and ether are both digital assets.
+The ownership and operation of both bitcoin and ether are determined by participants in online, peer-to-peer networks - the Bitcoin Network and the

+Ethereum Network, respectively.
 These networks connect computers running open-source software that follows the rules and procedures governing each network's protocol.

-The value of both Bitcoin and Ether is not backed by any government, corporation, or other identified body.
+Bitcoin and ether are not widely accepted forms of payment.
+The value of both bitcoin and ether is not backed by any government, corporation, or other identified body.
 Instead, their values are determined by the supply and demand in markets created to facilitate their trading.
-Ownership and transaction records for Bitcoin and Ether are protected through public-key cryptography.
-The supply of Bitcoin and Ether is determined by their respective protocols, and no single entity owns or operates either network.
-They are collectively maintained be decentralized groups of participants who run computer software that records and validates transactions (miners for Bitcoin and validators for Ether), developers who propose improvements to the protocols and the software that enforces them, and users who choose which version of the software to run.
+Ownership and transaction records for bitcoin and ether are protected through public-key cryptography.
+The supply of bitcoin and ether is determined by their respective protocols, and no single entity owns or operates either network.
+They are collectively maintained by decentralized groups of participants who run computer software that records and validates transactions (miners for bitcoin and validators for ether), developers who propose improvements to the protocols and the software that enforces them, and users who choose which version of the software to run.

-It is possible that Ether may be determined to be a security for the purposes of federal or state securities laws.
-If Ether is determined or is expected to be determined to be a security under the federal securities laws, that could materially and adversely affect the trading of Ether futures contracts held by the Fund.
-Platforms on which cryptoassets may be purchased or sold may not be operating in compliance with applicable laws and regulations.
-Such platforms may be subject to fraud and manipulations which may adversely affect the value of cryptoassets and the Fund's investment in cryptoasset futures.
+It is possible that ether may be offered and sold as a security for the purposes of federal or state securities laws.
+If ether is determined or is expected to be determined to be a security under the federal securities laws, that could materially and adversely affect the trading of ether futures contracts held by the Fund.
+Platforms on which cryptoassets may be purchased or sold may not be operating incompliance with applicable laws and regulations.
+Such platforms may be subject to fraud and manipulation which may adversely affect the value of cryptoassets and the Fund's investment in cryptoasset futures.